Jimmy-Lin/GeneralizedOptimalSparseDecisionTrees/README.md

  - Values: Decimal greater than or equal to 0
  - Description: The maximum number of bits used for the finding tile-equivalence
  - Special Cases: When set to 0, no tiling is performed.

-**time_limit**
- - Values: Decimal greater than or equal to 0
- - Description: A time limit upon which the algorithm will terminate.
-If the time limit is reached, the algorithm will terminate with an error.
- - Special Cases: When set to 0, no time limit is imposed.

 **worker_limit**
  - Values: Decimal greater than or equal to 1